My Daughter Is a Zombie (film): Production

-In April 2024, Studio N announced that it would adapt manhwa, My Daughter Is a Zombie into a film.
+In April 2024, Studio N announced that it would adapt manhwa My Daughter Is a Zombie into a film.
 Pil Gam-seong was assigned the job of direction.

 In June 2024, Lee Jung-eun and Jo Jung-suk were offered roles of mother and son.
 Choi Yu-ri was also considering the role of daughter of Jo Jung-suk in the film.

 The film was announced in July 2024 after completing the cast.
 Filming began in August 2024.
 Choi Yu-ri, who portrayed the zombie daughter Soo-ah, for 300-day period wore special makeup spanning from pre-production through filming.
 Each session lasted two hours and was carefully structured into four progressive stages, reflecting the story and emotional changes of her character.

 The film was made on a production budget of having a break-even point of 2.2 million viewers.

+My Daughter is a Zombie reunites Yoon Kyung-ho and Lee Jung-eun, who had previously worked together in the film The Book of Fish.

 Music

 The song "No. 1" by BoA is a major theme in the film.